 Doing a PhD with us

 Interested in studying for a doctorate in Archaeology?
-Or perhaps a PhD in Classical Archaeology and Ancient History?
+Or perhaps a PhD in Classical Archaeology and Ancient History or in Egyptology?
 We also offer Archaeology with a specialist focus on Osteology.

 Doctoral studies at Uppsala